Ronald Smith Contracts-RSContracts

-This article, published in Contract Management magazine (with Frank Colaw), provides for the reader a window into the history of the profession from an era when the arms-length relationship was shaped by professionalism and respect.
-This topic was refreshed in a session with Ron Smith and former government executive co-presenter Dee Lee at World Congress 2015 in Dallas TX.
+This article provides a window into the history of the profession from an era when the arms-length relationship was shaped by professionalism and respect.
+The contrast from this goal-oriented government/industry culture circa 1993 and the present day oversight culture was highlighted in a session with Ron Smith and former government executive co-presenter Dee Lee at World Congress 2015 in Dallas TX.

 FAR SOLICITATIONS: Business at the Same Old Stand (1984)